droonga/droonga.org/ja/tutorial/plugin-development/adapter/index.md

 Now we can perform store search with simple requests.

 Note: look at the `"type"` of the response message.
 Now it became `"storeSearch.result"`, from `"search.result"`.
 Because it is triggered from the incoming message with the type `"storeSearch"`, the outgoing message has the type `"(incoming command).result"` automatically.
-In other words, you don't have to change the type of the outgoing messages, like `input_message.command = "search"` in the method `adapt_input`.
+In other words, you don't have to change the type of the outgoing messages, like `input_message.type = "search"` in the method `adapt_input`.

 ### Return simple response